How Ongoing Support can help

 - have a disability, injury or health condition (this will be confirmed by the Inclusive Employment Australia provider)

-- have been working in that job over a consecutive period of at least 12 weeks, or there is an expectation that the job will last for at least 12 weeks
+- have been working in your current job over a consecutive period of at least 12 weeks, or there is an expectation that the job will last for at least 12 weeks

-- be assessed by the Inclusive Employment Australia provider as needing Ongoing Support (Work Assist) to keep the job
+- be assessed by as needing Ongoing Support to keep your job

 - be at least 14 years old but have not reached the Age Pension age

-Contact an Inclusive Employment Australia to apply for Ongoing Support (Work Assist) services.
+Contact an Inclusive Employment Australia to apply for Ongoing Support services.
 Find an Inclusive Employment Australia provider near you.

 For more information call a JobAccess Adviser on 1800 464 800 or fill out our online enquiry form.